manjebrinkhuis/attention-priming-decay/README.md

 # attention-priming-decay
-study on the neural correlates of decaying priming effects of visual attention.
+Study on the neural correlates of decaying priming effects of visual attention.

+Code cleaning and comments are WIP.